Robert Letzler

 Standing on Many Shoulders to Design Effective Interactive Graphics

-Other authors have covered finding results and presenting them effectively with traditional graphics at length elsewhere.
+Other authors have discussed how to find results and present them effectively using traditional graphics.
 I have particularly benefited from Jon Schwabish’s Better Data Visualizations and Cole Nussbaumer Knaflic’s Storytelling with Data podcast.
-Comparable material on presenting interactive graphics sites seems scattered across sources like data journalism courses and general-purpose user interface/user experience materials.
-Thus, this post focuses on insights about how to use interactive tools effectively in this context.
-I focus on interactive aspects in the first section below and Plotly-specific aspects in the second section.
+Comparable material on interactive graphics seems scattered.
+You can find pieces in guides to data journalism, interface design, and user experience.
+This post focuses on insights about how to use interactive tools effectively.
+While the commentary is broadly applicable, it is particularly appropriate for using Python on public Plotly sites to provide compelling details and experiences to audiences with diverse interests.
+I focus on interactive aspects in general in part 1 and Plotly-specific aspects in part 2.

 Interactivity often replaces a few wrenching decisions with many consequential choices.